 Rolanda Greer was blazing with anger when she faced her son’s opponents in a small crowd of mostly Democrats at the Conversation with District 1 Council Member La’Shadion Shemwell, an event hosted by the Collin County Democratic Party.
 A small woman, fierce like a UFC fighter, Rolanda had taken the gloves off on this Thursday evening in early March at the public library in McKinney, and wasn’t pulling any punches.
 She was furious with other council members, the mayor, and voters who would dare question her son’s integrity, and has been appearing before the city council to speak out in her son’s defense since he made the Black State of Emergency proclamation.

 Tonight wasn’t any different.
 Democratic officials were hosting the event to provide more insight into Shemwell’s recall election.
 In late February, they had held a conversation with Mayor Fuller.
 He wasn’t behind the recall petition, but he did sign it and support other council members who’d voted to recommend a change to the city charter which would extend the deadline to submit a recall petition to council from 30 to 45 days.
-They also sought to increase the voter percentage required to submit a recall petition from 25 percent to 30 percent of previous voters from the last municipal election but sought to abolish what was known as the “15 percent rule.”
+They also sought to increase the voter percentage required to submit a recall petition from 25 percent to 30 percent of previous voters from the last municipal election, abolishing what was known as the “15 percent rule.”

 Under the city charter, recall petitioners needed either 25 percent of people who voted in the previous municipal election or 15 percent of qualified voters (18 and up) in McKinney to sign it, whichever is greater.
 Since only 11,376 people voted when Shemwell was elected in 2017, the 15-percent rule required more than 15,000 signatures on the recall petition.
 With its removal, Shemwell’s opponents only needed about 3,200 signatures for a recall election.
 Shemwell argues that the recall shouldn’t be a citywide vote but one that only involved District 1 voters who elected him, not the rest of the city who had no say so in the matter.
 Mayor Fuller said since recall petitioners had obtained 600 signatures from Shemwell’s district, they would only need 300 signatures if they restricted it just to District 1 voters.